-Kevin was appointed this year (2016).
+Kevin was appointed in March 2016.
 Originally from Northern Ireland, where he was schooled, he went on to University in Exeter and his career in accountancy followed.
 He now lives near Albert Park (which is owned and managed by Christ’s Hospital), with his wife, and is a member of the Albert Park Residents Association.
-Since 1996 and until his retirement last year he was a partner at Ernst & Young Accountants .
-Kevin’s considerable experience in finance should help to consolidate the knowlege of the Governor in Charge and assist with his responsibilities.
-Amongst Kevin’s current commitments, you will find Business Advisor to the Young Enterprise Scheme, Trustee and Vice Chair of Abingdon Civic Society, Friends of Abingdon and Honarary Treasurer of The Art Fund Oxfordshire.
-His interests include opera, art and horticulture.
+Since 1996 and until his recent retirement he was a partner at Ernst & Young Accountants .
+Kevin’s considerable experience assists him as Governor in Charge of Finance.
+Amongst Kevin’s current commitments, you will find, Trustee and Vice Chair of Abingdon Civic Society, Friends of Abingdon, Quest for Learning and Charity Mentors Oxfordshire.
+His interests include ballet, art and horticulture.

-Simon is the newest of the Christs Hospital Governors (appointed July 2016) He was born in Shropshire, but moved to Abingdon at the age of 10 to attend Abingdon School, so feels his roots are really in the town.
-On leaving school, Simon joined a local firm of Estate Agents and Surveyors, working there for 10 years before leaving to set up Thomas Merrifield in Abingdon where he still works.
-He is hoping that his skills in this areas will assist the Charity with its property interests.
-He lives close to Albert Park with his wife and 2 children and can often be seen in the park with his dog.
+Simon was born in Shropshire, but moved to Abingdon at the age of 10 to attend Abingdon School, so feels his roots are really in the town.
+On leaving school, Simon joined a local firm of Estate Agents and Surveyors, working there for 10 years before leaving to set up Thomas Merrifield in Abingdon, he is now with Carter Jonas.
+Simon’s skills in this area serve him well in his role as Governor in Charge of Property.
+He lives close to Albert Park with his wife and can often be seen in the park with his dog.
+He has two adult children.
 In his spare time, Simon is a keen cyclist and his other interests include motor racing, travel, food and wine, architecture and buildings.

 Rev Charles Miller

 The Rev Dr Charles Miller was born in the United States and became a British subject in 2011.
-He was ordained in the States and emigrated to the UK in 1984, and the lion’s share of his ministry has been spent in the Dioces of Oxford.
-He was appointed Team Rector of teh Parish of Abingdon-on-Thames and Vicar of St Helen’s Church in 2006.
-He has special interest in Theology, Eastern Orthodoxy and spirituality about which he has pubished four books.
+He was ordained in the States and emigrated to the UK in 1984, and the lion’s share of his ministry has been spent in the Diocese of Oxford.
+He was appointed Team Rector of the Parish of Abingdon-on-Thames and Vicar of St Helen’s Church in 2006.
+He has special interest in Theology, Eastern Orthodoxy and spirituality about which he has published four books.

 Charles is interested in art history, music and exercise.